To be the church for the city.

 Our services follow a traditional Reformed liturgy.

-Professional childcare is available for our younger disciples. (not available at this time due to COVID)
+Professional childcare is available for our younger disciples.

 Older children will enjoy learning about worship with a worship kit, which can be found at the entrance to the church.